-HOPE was invited on 20 September 2018 to the first iPAAC stakeholder forum organised in Brussels to present the Joint Action and its Work Packages and introduce the key deliverable, i.e. the Roadmap on Implementation and Sustainability of Cancer Control Actions.
-44 partners of 24 EU countries are participating.
+On 20 September 2018, HOPE attended the first Innovative Partnership for Action Against Cancer (iPAAC) Stakeholder Forum organised in Brussels to present the Joint Action and its Work Packages, and to introduce the key deliverable: the Roadmap on Implementation and Sustainability of Cancer Control Actions.

-The Stakeholder Forum brings together iPAAC’s collaborating partners, representing related projects and initiatives.
-These annual meetings are meant to brief these partners on the project development and progress, to provide input that can support the project and to exchange views and comments on the various iPAAC deliverables
+The Stakeholder Forum brings together iPAAC’s collaborating partners (44 partners from 24 European countries), representing related projects and initiatives.
+These annual meetings are meant to brief partners on project development and progress, provide input that can support the project, and exchange views and comments on the various iPAAC deliverables.

-The second session 2 was on Innovative therapies in cancer (Work Package 9) presented by Muriel Dahan, French National Cancer Institute.
-This work package is working on multiple innovations and in particular on innovative immunotherapies and biomarkers associated with them dealing with the challenges associated with car-T cells.
-The aim is to map existing guidelines and reference frameworks, identify and validate predictive biomarkers for response, resistance or toxicity, identify tool for real life monitoring of innovative treatments.
-In addition, work package 5 is running a survey on perception of attitudes at European level concerning prevention and screening.
-Work package 10 is focusing on governance of integrated care and comprehensive cancer care.
-Its aim is to develop practical instruments.
+The second session focused on innovative therapies in cancer (Work Package 9 – WP9) presented by Muriel Dahan, French National Cancer Institute.
+This work package concentrates on multiple innovations, in particular, in immunotherapies and associated biomarkers dealing with the challenges linked to car-T cells.
+Further aims include mapping existing guidelines and reference frameworks, identifying and validating predictive biomarkers for response, resistance, and/or toxicity, and determining tools for real-life monitoring of innovative treatments.
+In addition, it was noted that Work Package 5 is conducting a survey on perceptions and attitudes concerning prevention and screening at the European level.
+While Work Package 10 is focusing on governance in integrated care and comprehensive cancer care with the aim to develop practical instruments.

 In the Commission’s concluding remarks, representatives set forth a set of expectations: